Please welcome writing coach and author Dana Leipold with an article on staying sane as a writer.

-When I was in college, I had to write a senior thesis about marketing that had to be 80 pages long, minimum.
-The most I had written up until then was a 25-page short story about a girl who was obsessed with the color red.
+When I was in college, I had to write a senior thesis about marketing that had to be eighty pages long, minimum.
+The most I had written up until then was a twenty-five-page short story about a girl who was obsessed with the color red.
 I was freaked out.
 Completely frozen.
-I couldn’t even write the words, “In this paper, I will…” I fretted over every word and sentence trying to make my thesis compelling.
+I couldn’t even write the words, “In this paper, I will…” I fretted over every word and sentence, trying to make my thesis compelling.

 I did what he said because he was kind of scary.
 He had these thick glasses that made his eyes look huge, like he was constantly glaring at you, upset that your writing sucked.

 He said, “Tell me the main idea you want to get across in your thesis.”
 I spoke the words with ease, no stress, and without worrying about how to say it.
 I just said it.

 “Write that down,” he said.